Plastic Packaging Tax explained

 The Plastic packaging Tax is a tax on plastic packaging manufactured or imported into the UK, that does not contain at least 30% recycled content.

 When did the plastic tax come into effect?

 The Plastic Packaging Tax took effect on 1 April 2022.
 You must be registered for the Plastic Packaging Tax if you placed more than 10 tonnes of plastic packaging onto the UK market in the previous year OR as soon as you go over the 10 tonnes de minimis.

-Who will pay for the tax?
+Who pays the plastic tax?

 The tax is paid by importers of filled or unfilled plastic packaging, or manufacturers of plastic packaging that contains less than 30% recycled content.

 Can I submit my Plastic Packaging Tax data with the Packaging Compliance Data?